We hope you enjoy reading this article.

 Bring Your Chatbot Directly to Customers

 People don’t go out of their way to use chatbots, but they definitely appreciate them when they’re already integrated into what they’re doing.
 This is something to keep in mind while creating a chatbot for your company.
 Figure out a way to integrate it seamlessly into customers’ lives.

 Taco Bell is one of the best examples of creating a chatbot that’s already integrated into a customer’s daily routine.
 The Taco giants created a chatbot that allowed customers to make orders through Slack.

 Slack’s key user base is young, tech-savvy professionals – the same people Taco Bell was trying to reach.
 Taco Bell’s bot allowed users to order in a snap without having to go out of their way to get that sweet, sweet Cheesy Gordita Crunch.
 Most of them were already logged into Slack for work.

 Whether you create a chatbot directly in your company’s app or via a third-party service, you need to go where your customers already are.

-If you’re looking to build a chatbot for your business, there are various platforms you can use.
-If you’re having trouble finding a developer to make your chatbot, DevTeamSpace can help you connect, but first, you’ll have to choose the platform.
-Some popular platforms include:
+If you’re looking to create intelligent chatbots for your business, there are various chatbot builders and chatbot frameworks that you can use.
+If you’re having trouble finding a developer to make your chatbot, DevTeamSpace can help you connect, but first, you’ll have to choose the chatbot building platform.
+Some popular chatbot development platforms include: